We ate dinner in a Bangkok construction site

 Just as the first round of dishes began to disappear from the table, part of the construction site’s giant sign revealed a secret passage from which dozens of workers erupted, donning hard hats and end-of-the-day-get-me-out faces.
 They wanted to get the hell out of there.
 Did it matter their motorcycles were parked amidst the tables of the pop-up restaurant?
 Nope.
 Tables teeming with dishes were parted by Moses-like vendors, and dinner resumed as normal.

-The next morning, Adam and I wandered down Sukhumvit 11 in search of our new favourite indiscriminate pop-up.
-We almost walked right by; all that was left was the motorbikes; our fantastic meal but a memory, until the sun goes down and the food carts show up do it all over again.
+After an early morning swim on the rooftop, Adam and I wandered down Sukhumvit 11 in search of our new favourite indiscriminate pop-up.
+We almost walked right by; all that was left was the motorbikes; our fantastic meal but a memory, until the